rocketxl5/magicfind/README.md

 # magicfind
 React Rest API

-Development version of the magic find application
+Current development version of the magic find application.
+Includes both front end and backend side of the application.